Norton SystemWorks: 3.0

 Released in July 2003, release 3.0 includes Norton SystemWorks 1.0.3 for Mac OS 9.x, Norton SystemWorks 3.0 for Mac OS X v10.1.5 or later.

 Norton SystemWorks 1.0.3 for Mac OS 9.x includes Norton Utilities 6.0.4 which is backwards compatible with System 7.0.2.

 The OS X portion includes Norton Utilities 8.0, Volume Recover, Wipe Info and Norton AntiVirus 9.0.

 Third-party software includes Aladdin Spring Cleaning 5.0, Dantz Retrospect Express 5.0.238.

 Update 3.0.1 added support for G5 models released before December 2004, the 1.25 GHz eMac and various G4 notebooks.
 However some tools are not compatible with Mac OS X v10.4 Tiger, attempting to run them may cause errors.
 However, some tools may present errors when running Mac OS X 10.4.

 End of life

-In 2004, Symantec confirmed it had stopped developing Norton Utilities for Macintosh and Norton SystemWorks for Macintosh, and concentrate its efforts solely on Internet security products for the Mac.
+In 2004, Symantec confirmed it had stopped developing the Macintosh versions of Norton Utilities and Norton SystemWorks in order to concentrate its efforts solely on Internet security products for the Mac instead.
 However, it remained listed on some Symantec web sites for more than a year afterwards.
-Spring Cleaning and Retrospect continue to be sold separately.
+Spring Cleaning and Retrospect continued to be sold separately.